Who might replace McCarthy as House speaker? What are Republicans already demanding for their vote?

 Both moderate Republicans, such as Texas Rep. Tony Gonzales, and far-right lawmakers, including Florida Rep. Matt Gaetz, have spoken favorably about the potential of Scalise leading the House, creating the possibility that his candidacy could unite the party’s feuding factions.

-Looming large over the race for speaker is a possible endorsement from Donald Trump, the front-runner for the party’s presidential nomination in 2024.
+Looming large over the race for speaker is a possible endorsement from Trump.

 He’s also long faced scrutiny over a 2002 speech to a Louisiana gathering of white nationalists — a decision that in 2014 Scalise said he was misinformed about and regretted.